-As much as we’d love to say Let Your Creativity Run Free!, we do have some rules and regulations to follow, but they’re pretty straightforward.
+As much as we’d like to say, ‘let your creativity run free!’, we do have some rules and regulations to follow, but they’re pretty straightforward.
 If you’re unsure of any of the guidelines, feel free to contact us.

-- We do accept submissions from writers outside of Australia but priority will always be given to Australian writers
+- Whilst we do accept submissions from writers outside of Australia, priority will always be given to Australian writers

 - As the themes are quite loosely interpretive we will not reject your piece on lack of theme alone, but priority will be given to pieces that are at least obliquely to theme, and highest priority is given to pieces that are a creative interpretation of the theme; we want to see original and interesting works that take an idea and turn it into something wonderful